nathanwallh/Cloudroid/Overview.md

 A "Cloudroid" server consists of 2 processes running together: <br>
 <li>FTP server - Taken from the pyftpdlib library. <br>
 <li>Proxy server - Implemented by us. <br>
 The FTP server works in the background while the proxy server works in the front.
-The proxy accepts clients connections, broadcasts<br>
-traffic to the network, and multiplexes replies to the client.<br>
+The proxy accepts clients connections, broadcasts traffic to the network, and multiplexes replies to the client.<br>
 When a client connection is made, the proxy server connects to all FTP servers on the network.
 These servers are listed in the file PEERS.txt.<br>
 The network can be diagrammed as follows:
 <p>